ElManchacho/fasify-test/README.md

 Find your http adress to call your requests on here : http://localhost:3000/

-(a basic hello world is bound to that exact adress)
+(a basic hello world is bound to that address)

 ## Swagger